Kansas Catholic school rejects kindergartner with same-sex parents

 “Respectfully, we believe that the decision to deny a child of God access to such a wonderful community and education, based on the notion that his or her parent’s union is not in accordance with the Church’s teaching in Sacramental marriage, lacks the compassion and mercy of Christ’s marriage,” the petition, dated March 1, states.

-The petition was sent “on behalf of members of St. Ann Parish and School” in Prairie Village, Kansas, to the school’s superintendent, Kathy O’Hara, and Kansas City Archbishop Joseph Naumann.
+The petition was sent “on behalf of members of St. Ann Parish and School” in Prairie Village, Kansas, a suburb of Kansas City, to the school’s superintendent, Kathy O’Hara, and Kansas City Archbishop Joseph Naumann.
 About half of the people who signed the petition are St. Ann members, The Associated Press reported.

 Many St. Ann parents first learned of the enrollment decision last week, when the school’s pastor, the Rev. Craig J. Maxim, sent a letter home to families, according to The Kansas City Star.

-Note: CORRECTION (March 7, 2019, 6 p.m.): A previous version of this story misstated the location of St. Ann's.
-It is in Prairie Village, Kansas, not Kansas City, Kansas.